Miller Esker Natural Area

 Moraine State Park

 Moraine Preservation Fund

 Plan Your Visit

 Miller Esker Natural Area GPS Coordinates: 41.006531, -80.085753

 To truly appreciate the esker, it’s worth a climb to the top.
 But, there’s no maintained trail, so be prepared for a steep climb through potentially tall vegetation.
 Wear sturdy boots or shoes, apply sunscreen and bring water.
-Be prepared for your visit with the following resources.
-We recommend downloading these files to your device prior to visiting.
+Be prepared for your visit by watching this short video about this natural area and reviewing the downloadable maps and materials below.
+We recommend downloading these files to your mobile device prior to visiting.